uppercasserole/stardew_marriage_speedruns/routes/leah/stardew_marriage_leah_beginner.md

 ### Winter 22, Y1
 - Check mail for Willy letter
-- Clay farm until 11:00am (eat winter forage if you are out of stamina and it's not 11)
+- Clay farm until 11:00am (eat winter forage if you are out of stamina and it's not yet 11)
 - TALK TO PIERRE
 - Sell 17 Snow yam to Pierre
 - Buy 2 coffee and 7 salads